-ETL is a multidisciplinary consultancy practice, wholly

-including Net Zero Carbon + Sustainability, Property, Healthcare Strategy + Planning, Project and Programme and boundary-pushing programmes with our clients these engaging, meaningful and evidence-based plans support real change and action towards a Net Zero Carbon future.
+ETL is a multidisciplinary consultancy practice, wholly owned by Guy's and St Thomas' NHS Foundation Trust.
+We specialise in providing advisory services including Net Zero Carbon + Sustainability, Property, Healthcare Strategy + Planning, Project and Programme Management and Cost Management.
+Our Net Zero Carbon + Sustainability team develop strategic, leading and boundary-pushing programmes with our clients - these engaging, meaningful and evidence-based plans support real change and action towards a Net Zero Carbon future.
 Our profits are reinvested into the NHS.